redhat-developer/podman-desktop-image-checker-openshift-ext/README.md

 Podman Desktop Extension
 ========================

-To install the extension on Podman Desktop, you can go to the "Extensions" tab in the sidebar and search for "Checker".
+To install the extension on Podman Desktop, you can click on the "Extensions" icon in the left sidebar and search for "Checker".

 Contributing
 ============